Stability of Attached Transonic Shocks in Steady Potential Flow past Three-Dimensional Wedges

-that is, equation \eqref{eqn-shocklinear} is uniformly elliptic. \end{prop} \begin{proof} Since $\varphi^+_0$ is a weak transonic solution, $\varphi_{0}^+$ is a uniform subsonic solution.
-By the definition, $a^0_{ij}=a_{ij}(U^+_0)=c^2(|D\varphi_0^+|^2)\delta_{ij}-\partial_{x_i}\varphi_0^+\partial_{x_j}\varphi_0^+$.
+that is, equation \eqref{eqn-shocklinear} is uniformly elliptic. \end{prop} \begin{proof} $\,$ Since $\varphi^+_0$ is a weak transonic solution, $\varphi_{0}^+$ is a uniform subsonic solution.
+By the definition, $a^0_{ij}=a_{ij}(U^+_0)=c^2(|\DD\varphi_0^+|^2)\delta_{ij}-\partial_{x_i}\varphi_0^+\partial_{x_j}\varphi_0^+$.
 Hence, claim \eqref{5.1a} follows immediately from the fact that the background solution $\varphi_{0}^+$ is a uniform subsonic solution. \end{proof}

-Next, it is the obliqueness of the boundary condition on the shock and the non-obliqueness of the boundary condition at the wedge edge.
-More precisely, for a piecewise constant weak transonic flow $(\vf_0^-, \vf_0^+)$, we need to check the direction of $\bmu$ defined by \eqref{def-mu}, which is described as follows: \begin{prop} If $(\varphi_0^-,\varphi_0^+ )$ is a weak transonic shock solution, then
+Next, we verify the obliqueness of the boundary condition on the shock and the non-obliqueness of the boundary condition at the wedge edge.
+More precisely, for a piecewise constant weak transonic flow $(\vf_0^-, \vf_0^+)$, we need to check the direction of $\bmu$ defined by \eqref{def-mu}, which is described as follows: \begin{prop} $\,$ If $(\varphi_0^-,\varphi_0^+ )$ is a weak transonic shock solution, then

 where $\bn_{\rm sh}$ is the outer unit normal of the shock surface $\cs_0$. \end{prop}